 Greetings from the Green Mountain State

 Vermont was admitted to the Union as the 14th state in 1791 and is one of only four states that were previously ‘sovereign states’ before being admitted.
-The other three being California, Hawaii, and Texas.
-Vermont was the first to partially abolish slavery and provided a significant number of soldiers in the Civil War.
+The other three are California, Hawaii, and Texas.
+Vermont was the first to partially abolish slavery and provided many soldiers in the Civil War.

 The flag of Vermont features the state’s coat of arms and motto.
 While multiple versions have existed, the current flag, since 1923, displays a pine tree in the middle of the coat of arms to represent the state’s forests.
 The cow and three sheaves of wheat represent the dairy and agriculture industries.
 The deer head at the top is for Vermont’s wildlife, with the Green Mountains in the background.
 The state motto “Freedom and Unity” is the balance of two ideas, the freedom of the individual citizen and the welfare of the common good.